6 Tips for an Easier Colonoscopy Prep

 What people dread most about a colonoscopy is the preparation (or "prep") you must do beforehand.
 These tips take the angst out of the prep and ensure an effective screening.

-By Nishi Pandey, DO, Virtua Gastroenterologist
+By Nishi Pandey, DO, Gastroenterologist, Virtua Gastroenterology

-What people dread most about having a colonoscopy is the preparation (or “prep”) that you must do beforehand.
-Although the prep can be a bit annoying and inconvenient, it’s an important step to ensure a thorough and successful colonoscopy.
-There are several things you can do to make your prep more effective so you get the maximum benefit from your colonoscopy.
+The good news is there are several things you can do to make your prep more effective, so you get the maximum benefit from your colonoscopy.
 Here’s what you need to know.

 What is a colonoscopy?